-This guide will tell you everything you'll need to know to get started with website typography.
-We’ll cover some essential terminology, then review nine widespread guidelines that every legible heading and block of text should follow.
+In this guide, I’ll share everything you need to know to get started with website typography.
+I’ll cover some fundamental terms and review nine widespread guidelines that every heading and block of text should follow.

 What is website typography?

-Speaking generally, typography determines how text looks to the reader, how the words literally appear on a page or screen.
+Typography generally determines how text looks to the reader or how the words literally appear on a page or screen.
+Website typography, then, means how text appears on a website and how easy it is for people to read that text.

-- skimmability, as users tend to land on web pages looking for something specific and want to find it fast.
+- Skimmability, because users tend to land on web pages looking for something specific and want to find it fast.

-Additionally, web typography encompasses both how we design the look of the text itself — fonts, colors, and styling — as well as how we present the text on its respective web page.
-All of these details matter, since they amount to a comfortable reading experience for as many visitors as possible.
+Additionally, web typography encompasses how you design the look of the text itself — fonts, colors, and styling — and how you present the text on its respective web page.
+These details contribute to a comfortable reading experience for as many visitors as possible.

-To better understand how to introduce effective type to your website, let’s first cover some fundamental terminology in the field of typography, and how each term applies to web design.
+To better understand how to introduce effective typography to your website, let’s first cover some fundamental typography terminology and how each term applies to web design.

 Typefaces and Fonts